ioptime-official/ai-pytorch-tflite-converter/README.md

 To use this steps follow these steps:

 1. Clone the repository to local machine
-2. Install the required packages by running pip  `pip install -r requirements.txt`
+2. Install the required packages by running pip  `pip install -r requirement.txt`
 3. Prepare the model and select the flag according to model library
 4. Run the command ```python3 input.py [flag] [model.path]``` to start the conversion(it will download some specific modules if require)